 DIRECTOR: Fatih Akin

-WRITERS: Fatih Akin (written for screen by), Hark Bohm (author)
+WRITERS: Fatih Akin (screenplay), Hark Bohm (novel)

 SYNOPSIS: Katja’s life collapses after the death of her husband and son in a bomb attack.
 After a time of mourning and injustice, Katja seeks revenge.